mobile app bar

 Michael Jordan (L) and Wilt Chamberlain (R)

-Oftentimes, former athletes want to see the best for the next generation that takes on their sport.
+There are many former athletes who want to see the best for the next generation that takes on their sport.
 NFL and MLB Hall of Famers are incredibly supportive of the rising stars in their respective games today, something that can’t be said for the NBA.
 While there are a handful of legends willing to give props to the league’s current crop of stars, many detract from their accomplishments simply because the game looks different.

 Nowadays, the NBA’s current stars and icons of the past don’t typically gel well together.
 But that wasn’t always the case.
 Back when Michael Jordan was playing, there was a mutual respect between past and present, as demonstrated by his meeting with Wilt Chamberlain during the festivities for the NBA 50th Anniversary Team, officially called the 50 Greatest Players in NBA History.